-Expedeon’s offer range of Amintra resins (Ni-NTA, Cobalt, Glutathione, MBP and UFH).
+Expedeon’s range of Amintra resins (Ni-NTA, Cobalt, Glutathione, MBP and UFH).

 Amintra™ Protein A Magnetic

-Protein A is immobilized to highly porous and highly cross-linked agarose incorporating magnetic material and it can be used in any commercially available magnetic device.
+Protein A is immobilized to a highly porous and highly cross-linked magnetic material that incorporates agarose, which can be used in any commercially available magnetic device.

-Expedeon provides different columns, empty spin and gravity columns for use with any resin and desalting spin columns for sample preparation.
+Expedeon provides different columns including empty spin and gravity columns for use with any resin, and desalting spin columns for sample preparation.

-Amintra® NiHIS and CoHIS are affinity resins precharged with Nickel or Cobalt designed for simple and rapid purification of recombinant HIStagged protein from cell lysate under denaturing or native conditions.
-Amintra® NiHIS and CoHIS resin consists of 45-165 ¬µm agarose beads covalently coupled to a chelating group.
-Typically binding capacity of 10 mg HIS6x-tagged protein/ml resin.View
+Amintra® NiHIS and CoHIS are affinity resins precharged with Nickel or Cobalt designed for simple and rapid purification of recombinant HIS-tagged protein from cell lysate under denaturing or native conditions.
+Amintra® NiHIS and CoHIS resin consists of 45–165µm agarose beads covalently coupled to a chelating group.
+Typically binding capacity of >20 mg HIS 6x-tagged protein / ml resin.View

 Amintra® Desalting Spin Columns

-Cross-linked neutral particles with very small pores are packed into spin tubes for rapid desalting and / or buffer exchange.
+Crosslinked neutral particles with very small pores are packed into spin tubes for rapid desalting and / or buffer exchange.
 Amintra® Desalting Spin Columns achieve desalting or buffer exchange in just a few minutes.
-Up to 24 samples (depending on the type of microcentrifuge) of 10 &ndash 100 ¬µl can be processed in one spin.
-It is a much faster and more efficient approach when compared to dialysis tubes or membrane ultrafiltration.View
+Up to 24 samples (depending on the type of microcentrifuge) of 10–100µl compared to dialysis tubes or membrane ultrafiltration.View

-Amintra® Glutathione resin is designed for rapid one-step purification of glutathione S-transferase-tagged proteins from bacteria, yeast, insect and mammalian cultures.
+Amintra® Glutathione Affinity Resin is designed for rapid one step purification of glutathione S-transferase (GST)-tagged proteins from bacteria, yeast, insect and mammalian cultures.
 Removal of the GST tag can be performed whilst the fusion protein is bound to the column or in solution after elution.View